valfrank/propensity_model_for_bank/README.md

 - 'TARGET' - target variable: response to the marketing campaign (1 - the response was registered, 0 - there was no response).

 ## Plan
-1. Data preprocess and feature engineering
+1. Data preprocessing and feature engineering
     - Drop rows with duplicates and incorrectly filled values
-    - Add columns with number of loans
+    - Add columns with the number of loans
     - Treat missed values and outliers
     - Process and results are in [EDA.jpynb](https://github.com/valfrank/propensity_model_for_bank/blob/main/EDA.ipynb)
 2. EDA